Spicy Citrus Wings are not your tradition chicken wings. These are spicy and citrusy and dipped in a mouthwatering scallion dip.

 With your sharpest knife, firmly cut into the center of each joint.
 It should only take a little pressure and your knife should do majority of the work to cut right through.
 I promise it’s actually not as hard as it looks.

-Over the same bowl, put the squeeze on both orange halves to extract all that juice, then measure and pour in the soy sauce, rice vinegar and sriracha.
-These aren’t blow-your-mind spicy, so measure with a heavy hand if you want a lot of kick!
+Over the same bowl, squeeze both orange halves to extract all that juice, then measure and pour in 1/3 cup soy sauce, 2 tablespoons rice vinegar, 1 tablespoon honey and 2 teaspoons sriracha.

-Place on a baking sheet (I lined mine with aluminum foil just to make sure things didn’t stick but I don’t think it would have been necessary), and place the pan-o-wings on the second notch under your preheated broiler and time it for 3-4 minutes.
+Place on a baking sheet (I lined mine with aluminum foil that has been sprayed with nonstick spray just to make sure things didn’t stick), and place the pan of wings on the second notch under your preheated broiler and time it for 3-4 minutes.

 I made these wings just before my girls hopped off the bus.
 They ran in the house and immediately went to town on these wings.
 They weren’t too spicy for them to enjoy, but every-now-and-again I got a little heat, but thanks to that fantastic dip it wasn’t too hard to handle.